hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 #### Strictly universal and existential statements
 - Imp types of universal pure statements (only universal names and no individual names occur):
   - Strictly universal
-  - Strictly existential: "there are", "there exist at least one"
+  - Strictly existential: 'there are', 'there exist at least one'
 - The negation of a strictly universal statement is always equivalent to a strictly existential statement and vice versa
-- -> Theories of natural science can be expressed in the form of negations of strictly existential statements or in the form of non-existence statements ("there is not" statements)
+- -> Theories of natural science can be expressed in the form of negations of strictly existential statements or in the form of non-existence statements ('there is not' statements)
 - -> Theories as prohibitions: deny that sth exist or is the case
 - -> Falsifiable
 - Strictly existential statements cannot be falsified.
 No singular statement (basic statement) can contradict them.